amsam0/voicechat-discord/CONTRIBUTING.md

 The project is split into 3 sub projects:

 -   `core`: The core of the project.
 As much as possible of the mod/plugin is implemented here, to reduce duplicate code between Paper and Fabric.
+This sub project also includes the native rust library.
 -   `paper` and `fabric`: The Paper plugin and Fabric mod, providing implementations of [`Platform`](#platform-supporting-both-paper-and-fabric) to allow `core` to handle almost everything.

+Note: some of this is a bit outdated.
+I updated some of it for 3.0.0 but there may be some incorrect information.

 ### `DiscordBot`: The core of the audio transfer system